Extensions

 Examples

 Recall that $c_1(\vec{r}; [\rho]) = - \delta \beta F_\mathrm{exc}[\rho] / \delta \rho(\vec{r})$.
-Let's check if the analytically implemented one-body direct correlation functional matches the functional derivative of the excess free energy functional, whereby we compute the functional derivative using reverse mode automatic differentiation:
+Let's check for the RosenfeldFunctional if the analytically implemented one-body direct correlation functional satisfies this relation.
+We thereby compute the functional derivative using reverse mode automatic differentiation:

 using Enzyme